-- One adjustment was made to the unaudited annual accounts in respect of the net pension liability (paragraphs 32-35). - 62.
-We identified some disclosure and presentational adjustments during our audit, which have been reflected in the final set of annual accounts. - 63.
-There were no unadjusted differences to the unaudited annual accounts.
+- 55. We are pleased to report that there were no adjusted or unadjusted differences to the unaudited annual accounts. - 56.
+We identified some disclosure and presentational adjustments during our audit, which have been reflected in the final set of annual accounts.